Easy to use

 We purchased the Presto Precise Digital Pressure Canner so our reviewer could put it to the test.
 Keep reading for our full product review.

 This digital canner's 12-quart capacity makes it smaller than many stovetop models and ideal for single batches.
-It holds up to 5 quart-sized jars, but only when pressure canning; the interior is too short to process quarts under boiling water.
-Up to 8 pint-sized jars fit cozily, and you can just cram in 10 narrow-mouth half-pints with their rings in place.
+It holds up to five quart-sized jars, but only when pressure canning; the interior was too short for me to process quarts under boiling water.
+Up to 8 pint-sized jars fit cozily, and I was able to just cram in 10 narrow-mouth half-pints with their rings in place.

 Presto clearly designed this canner to meet USDA safety guidelines, but has kept its lab work under wraps.

 There are reassuring signs.
 The canner’s booklet includes instructions for preparing and processing foods.
 The canner seems to build pressure and cool down at the same rate as a stovetop model.
 Jars sealed properly in both pressure-canning and water-bath modes.
 Still, in a rare move, NCHFP experts are advising users to follow only the digital canner’s manual, not instructions from other sources.
 “If someone wants to use this canner, they have to be willing to trust the manufacturer at this time,” the NCHFP said in a statement.

 Is this digital canner worth the money?